wmcbrine/PDCurses/docs/IMPLEMNT.md

 The core of init_color().
 This does all the work of that function, except checking for values out of range.

-### void PDC_init_pair(short pair, short fg, short bg);

-The core of init_pair().
-This does all the work of that function, except checking for values out of range.
-The values passed to this function should be returned by a call to PDC_pair_content() with the same pair number.
-PDC_transform_line() should use the specified colors when rendering a chtype with the given pair number.

-### int PDC_pair_content(short pair, short *fg, short *bg);

-The core of pair_content().
-This does all the work of that function, except checking for values out of range and null pointers.

 ### void PDC_reset_prog_mode(void);